Personal profile page

 Claudia Engelmann, Informal Governance in European Migration Management: Coordination of Asylum Policies among EU Member States.
-Maastricht University (since November 2009, co-supervision with Thomas Christiansen).
+Maastricht University.
+PhD defense: 20 March 2015 (co-supervision with Thomas Christiansen).

 Natasja Reslow, Partnering for Mobility?
 Three-Level Games in EU External Migration Policy.
 Maastricht University, Faculty of Arts and Social Sciences.
 PhD defense: 5 September 2013 (co-supervision with Sophie Vanhoonacker).

 Victor Cebotari, Conflicting Demands in Ethnically Diverse Societies: Ethnopolitical Contention and Identity Values in Europe.
 PhD defense: Maastricht University, 24 November 2010 (co-supervision with Chris de Neubourg).

 Maastricht University / Faculty of Arts and Social Sciences

 Introduction to Methodology of European Studies, Graduate methods training (Fall 2014)